olorondu-emeka/Student-Directory-App/README.md

 * Ensure that the [Student-Directory-API](https://github.com/olorondu-emeka/Student-Directory-API) project is running on your machine
 * Change the **baseURL** property in the ***axios-instance.js*** file contained in the **src** folder to [http://localhost:5000/api/student]().

-* In the project directory, run the follwing command in the terminal:
+* In the project directory, run the following command in the terminal:

  ```bash
  npm start